KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/some-keqing-mechanics)

 **Finding:**
-Keqing's Q, Starward Sword, can be burst-cancelled.
-This means that it is possible to interrupt Keqing before the Burst can actually go through, and doing so can trigger special effects associated with Burst activation, such as her Ascension 4 Passive that gives Crit Rate and ER.
+Keqing's Q, Starward Sword, can be Burst-cancelled.
+This means that it is possible to interrupt Keqing before the Burst can actually go through, and doing so can trigger special effects associated with Burst activation, such as her Ascension 4 Passive that gives CRIT Rate and ER.

 Burst cancelling Keqing like this does not actually use up her Energy, put the Burst on cooldown, nor does it deal damage.
 However, it can potentially lock Keqing in place momentarily, where attempted movement can result to rapid spinning.